 - Place your order through this product page.
 Be sure to select the number (quantity) of rolls you will send and the resolution of your scans.
 If you pick a quantity greater than one, all rolls must be sent in one package.

 - Download, read completely and fill out your FPP FILM FORM (CLICK HERE) – print and send the completed form in with your film (our address is on this form)

 - Number your rolls (if more than 1).
-Note that if you are ordering more than one, all the film must be mailed at the same time.
+Note that if you are ordering more than one or another service, all your film must be mailed at the same time.

 - Include your THUMB DRIVE (Min 128 gb).
 If you do not have one, purchase one here.

 Mail your film to us - address on the FILM FORM you download.
 (Trackable, insured mail is recommended).

 Turnaround on movie film developing / scan is 4-6 week from when we receive your film.
 When completed you will receive an email with notes.
 We return your developed film along with your scan on your USB thumb drive.